reorg/pg_repack/doc/pg_repack.rst

     Define a PRIMARY KEY or a UNIQUE constraint on the table.

-ERROR: relation "table" has no cluster key
-    The target table doesn't have CLUSTER KEY.

-    Define a CLUSTER KEY on the table, via ALTER TABLE CLUSTER ON, or use one of the --no-order or --order-by modes.

 ERROR: query failed: ERROR: column "col" does not exist
     The target table doesn't have columns specified by ``--order-by`` option.

     Specify existing columns.

-ERROR: permission denied for schema repack
-    Permission error.

-    pg_repack must be executed by a superuser.

 WARNING: the table "tbl" has already a trigger called z_repack_trigger
     The trigger was probably installed during a previous attempt to run